IKIM-Essen/uncovar/README.md

 In all following steps, we will assume that you are inside of that directory.
 Second, run

-Given that Snakemake is installed and you want to clone the full workflow you can clone it as follows:
+Given that Snakemake is installed and you want to clone the full workflow you can do it as follows:

     git clone https://github.com/IKIM-Essen/uncovar